 Where to stay?

 There are different options for you.
-Hotels in South East Asia depends from Mid-range to luxury, you can do Couchsurfing as the community is quite active there but we highly suggest that you try to stay in different dorm-style hostels where you will be able to meet like-minded people.
+Hotels in South East Asia depend on Mid-range to luxury, you can do Couchsurfing as the community is quite active there but we highly suggest that you try to stay indifferent dorm-style hostels where you will be able to meet like-minded people.

 Okay, we have the list here of places where we stayed while backpacking.
 These dorm bedrooms price range is between $5 and $15 only!

 Check out our detailed lists of Best Hostels in different Cities per countries in South East Asia: